zzq-beyond/count_faces/README.md

     cd count_faces

-    python script.py ./images (You can also use your own image path, directory or single image)
+    python script.py ./images

+If you want to detect single image, put the image in the same directory as the script.py，and run this command:

+    python script.py your/image/name

 3: if you want to evaluate count performance，It can calculate precision and time simply use this command: